 - The vitamins in peanut butter such as vitamin H and vitamin K give dogs a shiny coat.

 Sign up for our newsletter and stay in the know.

 how to make home made peanut butter

 - 1 1/2 cup unsalted, roasted peanuts

 - 1 tbsp. chia seeds

 - 1 tsp. or more peanut or safflower oil (optional)

-For crunchy style PB, chop up ¼ cup or so of peanuts, then using a spatula, add to the finished processed PB.
+3. For dogs who like a little bit a crunch, make crunchy peanut butter.
+Chop up 1/4 cup or so of peanuts, then using a spatula, add to the finished processed peanut butter.

-Refrigerate in an airtight container.
+4. Refrigerate the peanut butter in an airtight container.
 Makes around 1 cup of peanut butter.